 Temesvár, 1868. - Budapest, 1932.

-Architect, applied artist, painter.
-After graduating from the Technical University of Budapest, he went to study to Italy and France.
+The architech, applied artist and painter Aladár Árkay, went to study to Italy and France after graduating from the Technical University of Budapest.
 He used to work together with Mór Kallina, and designed buildings in eclectic style (’Vigadó’, St. Gerard Memorial).
 His individual works were characterized by folkloristic as modern style as well.
 At the beginning of the 1900's, he turned to Art Nouveau. Árkay was one of the most well-known experimentalists before the War.
 His extraordinary talent prevented him from being attached to one sole artistic style.

 The Art Nouveau-style Babochay Mansion on Andrássy Avenue (erected 1906.) considered to be Árkay's most significant work, according to his contempories.
 However, the posterity rather appraises the folkloristic design of the Városmajor Roman Catholic Church. Árkay's works include the Baróthy Mansion, the Hungarian Reformed Church and the "Rákócziánum", Catholic Parish and Boarding School in Budapest, and the Roman Catholic Church in Győr's industrial district. Árkay won the Greguss Prize in 1928, a distinguished Hungarian artistic prize.
 In his later works (town hall and post palace of Mohács, the Győr Theater, and the plans for the Erzsébet Avenue in Budapest) the most up-to-date architectural concepts of his age has been reflected.